roganh1/roganh1/README.md

 - 👋 Hi, I’m Rogan
 - 👀 I’m interested in computers, technology, photography, and music
 - 📫 The best place to reach me is at roganhelm@proton.me
+- My LinkedIn is https://www.linkedin.com/in/rogan-helm/ feel free to connect with me!